CodeClimbersIO/cli/docs/BootupServices.md

 # Bootup Services

-Some direction on troubleshooting and working with the startup services that the CLI works with
+Some direction on troubleshooting and working with the startup services that the CLI works with.
+Utilizes the packages `node-mac`, `node-windows`, and `node-linux` to help manage the system processes.

 ## Mac

 Mac makes use of registering plist files for the user that dictates what services to startup when a user logs into their computer.

+Because of a limitation of the packages we are using to manage the startup, we have to start the process through `startup.js` and then execute a bash script `run.sh` to establish the correct running environment for machines that are using `nvm`

-### Recommended Development
+### Quickstart

+1. `./bin/dev.js start` to start and enable services
+2. On any change that you need to see reflected in the plist:

+- `./bin/dev.js startup:disable` to stop and disable services and then `rm -rf ~/Library/LaunchAgents/codeclimbers.plist`
+- `./bin/dev.js start` to see reflected changes

+### Deprecated: Manual Quickstart

-The [startup.plist.ts](../packages/server/src/assets/startup.plist.ts) file is what creates the plist file that is dynamic to the users' system.
+**from an older way of managing the services that we were managing the plist directly instead of using the packages** The [startup.plist.ts](../packages/server/src/assets/startup.plist.ts) file is what creates the plist file that is dynamic to the users' system.
 I have been testing the process of loading the plist file by doing the following:

-1) `launchctl bootout gui/$(id -u) ~/Library/LaunchAgents/io.codeclimbers.plist` to unload application if it is already registered.
+1. `launchctl bootout gui/$(id -u) ~/Library/LaunchAgents/io.codeclimbers.plist` to unload application if it is already registered.
-2) At project root `./bin/dev.js start` to mimic someone running the start command for the first time.
+2. At project root `./bin/dev.js start` to mimic someone running the start command for the first time.
-3) Read logs for issues with start command
+3. Read logs for issues with start command
-4) `tail -f ~/.codeclimbers/log.err` and `tail -f ~/.codeclimbers/log.out` for logging from the application.
+4. `tail -f ~/.codeclimbers/log.err` and `tail -f ~/.codeclimbers/log.out` for logging from the application.

-### Common Commands
+### Deprecated: Common Commands

+**from an older way of managing the services that we were managing the plist directly instead of using the packages**

 - `launchctl bootstrap gui/$(id -u) io.codeclimbers.plist` to load service.
 The program will start as soon as it is loaded and be added to